geocom-gis/AV-Check-Visualisierung/README.md

 <ins> Important hint: </ins>

 Even though the data are not visualized all data from the source INTERLIS files are imported.
 Just the table of content configuration file must be extended by the other Topics.
-Restrictions of the available configuration and documentation
-*	The delivered detailed manual is German only.
-But with more advanced GEONIS configuration knowledge there is no need for it.
-*	The visualization is configured for the topics based on the data model DM.01-AV-CH_LV95.
-The queries within the table of content configuration (legend.xsd) can be easily changed with the other languages or the topics from the cantons extensions.

 # Restrictions of the available configuration and documentation